tbates/Multivariate-Stats-Course/_posts/2010-10-10-Container.markdown

 Critical statistics are the ratio of an effect size compared to a sampling error.
 For instance, t = ES / SE

 <ul>
-  {% for post in site.categories.intro %}
+  {% for post in site.categories.intro reversed %}
 	{% if post.url %}
   <li><a href="{{ post.url }}">{{ post.title }}</a></li>
 	{% endif %}